wsalesky/tei-editor/README.md

 Credit:

 Notes: This project is the closest to what we are hoping to get working.
 So far still debugging the demo.
 It uses a CKEditor plugin to add TEI tags as classes to html:span elements, spans get translated back to TEI.
+NOTE, apparently this is an early version of Teiann.

 ####Teiann
 Javascript and XSLT for editing/annotating complex TEI records.